Sri Lankan cuisine: Mallung

-Malay Achcharu
+Malay achcharu

-Malay Achcharu also known as Sri Lankan Malay pickle or simply as Achcharu is a dish that originated from the local Malay community and is now widely popular among all ethnic groups in the country.
+Malay achcharu, also known as Sri Lankan Malay pickle or simply as achcharu is a dish that originated from the local Malay community and is now widely popular among all ethnic groups in the country.
 It is a selection of vegetables in a pickled sauce and blends sweet, sour and spicy flavours.

-Chinese chili paste
+Sri Lankan Chinese

-Chinese chili paste is a condiment eaten alongside Sri Lankan-style Chinese dishes.
+Chinese restaurants have been staple dining-out options for many Sri Lankans, especially in Colombo, since the 1940s.
+Over time, the cuisine was adapted to suit the local palate, and Sri Lankan Chinese food was born.
+Several dishes and condiments - such as Hot butter cuttlefish and Chinese Chili paste - have become firm local favorites and are commonly found in most restaurants and supermarkets.

 Babath or offal consists of the stomach of cattle or goats.
 It is cooked as a curry or deep fried and eaten with rice or more famously with Pittu.
-Its origins are associated with the Sri Lankan Malay community but it is very common among the Moor community as well.
-The preparation of babath also consists of Kodal or the in states of the animal.
+Its origins are associated with the Sri Lankan Malay community but it is very common among the Moors community as well.
+The preparation of babath also consists of Kodal or the intestines of the animal.

 Sate

-Sate is of Malay origin and has become a staple of the Sri Lankan diet.
+Sate is of Indonesian origin and has become a staple of the Sri Lankan diet.
 They are served with peanut and chili sauce.

 Ekor sop

-Ekor sop or Ekor soup is a delicacy of the Sri Lankan Malay community.
+Ekor sop, oxtail soup, is a delicacy of the Sri Lankan Malay community.

 Nasi goreng and mee goreng

-Nasi goreng (නසි ගොරේඟ්) and Mee goreng are popular street food dishes in the country, a result of cultural influences from Indonesia and the country's local Malay community.
+Nasi goreng (නසි ගොරේඟ්) and mee goreng are popular street food dishes in the country, a result of cultural influences from Indonesia and the country's local Malay community.

 Sweets

 A common dessert in Sri Lanka is kevum, an oil cake made with rice flour and treacle and deep-fried to a golden brown.
 There are many variations of kevum.
-Moong Kevum is a variant where mung bean flour is made into a paste and shaped like diamonds before frying.
+Moong Kevum is a variant in which mung bean flour is made into a paste and shaped like diamonds before frying.
 Other types of kevum include athiraha, konda kevum, athirasa, and handi kevum.

 Many sweets are served with kiribath milk rice during the Sinhalese and Tamil New Years.